Jimmy Black (basketball)

 Jimmy Black (born November 20, 1960) is an American former college basketball player and assistant coach.
 He was the starting point guard and a captain of the 1981–82 national champion North Carolina Tar Heels men's basketball team.

 College career

-Largely attributable to his quickness, Black led his team in steals and was considered the top defender on his team.
+Black led his team and was considered the top defender on his team.
 He served as his team's quarterback and had innate court sense.

 Black played in the NCAA Tournament all four years at UNC.
 As the playmaker on the 1981–82 championship team, he was responsible for directing the ball to teammates James Worthy, Sam Perkins and freshman swingman Michael Jordan.
 Black had a close relationship with coach Dean Smith.

 Black's mother died during his sophomore season at UNC.

 1981–82 season

 Along with the likes of Dale Ellis, Patrick Ewing, and Clark Kellogg, Black was among 22 Honorable Mentions for the 1982 UPI (United Press International) All-America Team.
 Black was selected to play in the Pizza Hut East-West All-Star Classic in Las Vegas on April 3, 1982, along with such contemporaries as Chuck Nevitt and Louisville's Derek Smith.

 Prior to the 1982 tournament, Black called a special team meeting, a sort of pep rally, to pump up the team, focusing on Dean Smith's six Final Four appearances without a title.
 During the tournament, Black was named to the East Regional All-Star Team with per game averages of 11.3 points on 88% shooting from the field to go with 6.7 assists in three games.

 In the national semifinal, Black guarded the University of Houston's Rob Williams so well that he did not score a field goal (0–8).